-- a.
-Within 90 calendar days of the end of the fiscal year of a recipient subject to Subpart F of 2 C.F.R.
-Part 200, the recipient is responsible for notifying the Grants Officer of the amount of Federal awards, including all DOC and non-DOC awards, the recipient expended during its fiscal year. - b.
-Organization-wide or program-specific audits must be performed in accordance with the Single Audit Act Amendments of 1996, as implemented by Subpart F to 2 C.F.R.
-Part 200, Audits Requirements.
-Recipients that are subject to the provisions of 2 C.F.R.
-Part 200 and that expend \$750,000 or more in a year in Federal awards must have an audit conducted for that year in accordance with the relevant requirements.
-Within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period, a copy of the audit must be submitted electronically to the Federal Audit Clearinghouse (FAC) through the FAC's Internet Data Entry System (IDES) (https://harvester.census.gov/facides/). - 1.
-Unless otherwise specified in the terms and conditions of the award, non-Federal entities that are not subject to Subpart F of 2 C.F.R.
-Part 200 (e.g., for-profit entities) and that expend \$750,000 or more in DOC funds during their fiscal year must have an audit conducted for that year in accordance with Subpart F of 2 C.F.R.
+a.
+A recipient must, within 90 days of the end of its fiscal year, notify the Grants Officer of the amount of Federal awards, including all DOC and non-DOC awards, that the recipient expended during its fiscal year.

+b.
+Recipients that are subject to the provisions of Subpart F of 2 C.F.R.
+Part 200 and that expend \$750,000 or more in a year in Federal awards during their fiscal year must have an audit conducted for that year in accordance with the requirements contained in Subpart F of 2 C.F.R.
 Part 200.
-The audit must be completed and submitted to the Grants Officer within the earliest of 30 calendar days of the recipient's receipt of the audit report or nine months following the end of the recipient's fiscal year.
+Within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period, unless a different period is specified in a program-specific audit guide, a copy of the audit must be submitted electronically to the Federal Audit Clearinghouse (FAC) through the FAC's Internet Data Entry System (IDES) (https://harvester.census.gov/facides/).
+In accordance with 2 C.F.R. § 200.425, the recipient may include a line item in the budget for the allowable costs associated with the audit, which is subject to the approval of the Grants Officer.